ElderMael/codexarcana-blog/content/blog/mentoring-faq/index.md

 that your architecture guidelines and implementations fit into the software other teams are developing.

+### How Can I Know If My Architecture Is Successful?

+[Fitness Functions][8] can be used to measure architecture goals.
+They also can be used to drive evolution to certain parts of the overall system once you know what to aim to.

+An example of this is a fitness function that returns either the time, or the number of commits between your production code and the latest commit in your development environments.
+This function will let you know if you are properly applying Continuous Integration.

+Another example is [Dependency drift fitness function][9].
+It allows you to understand the Drift between microservices regarding libraries and dependencies which can be interpreted as an indicator of [stagnation/ossification][10] of services.

 ## Microservices

 ### What's The Point Of Microservices?